- Home

 Cities today face increasingly complex challenges that require solutions backed by science and data.
 Urban science helps cities work better - from building stronger defences against climate change to creating smarter transportation systems that reduce congestion.
 The combination of experts from different fields and new technologies enables a deeper understanding of how different parts of a city affect each other – how built environment factors contribute to environmental and public health outcomes, or how thoughtful planning and design strengthens cities against extreme weather and enhances residents' quality of life.

 Singapore has established itself as a global knowledge hub for urban science, where theoretical frameworks are effectively translated into practical solutions.
 Through strategic partnerships between academic institutions and government agencies, the city-state has created a robust ecosystem for urban innovation and experimentation.
 The upcoming Urban Science Week showcases thought-leadership on cutting-edge research and innovative solutions, presenting an opportunity to glean insights from Singapore's experience as a living laboratory, where international expertise converges with local knowledge to shape resilient, sustainable, and liveable urban futures.
-Join us from 1st to 5th Sep to explore groundbreaking urban solutions, connect with leading experts, and be part of shaping tomorrow's cities.

 Key Events